Maximum-prog/Maximum-prog/README.md

 ### Hi everyone! 👋

 My name is Max Pronin and i'm an analyst.
-I love doing brainstorm, hypothesizing, and digging into data🔭
+I love doing brainstorm, hypothesizing, and digging into data🔭 My background - 15 years of work in the banking sector in different directions😄

 # I am finishing my master's degree at MIPT in FinaTech and Analytics.